krishoang222/joy-auto-home/README.md

 # My joyful 🏡 home to 🤖 automate daily chores

-## Import and run script in different folder:
+## Import and run script in different folder

 with `.js`